Glendale, Arizona Water Quality at a Glance

 Is Glendale, Arizona Water Safe to Drink?

-Generally Yes, With Major Concerns – Glendale’s water meets federal compliance standards, but has extremely high chromium-6 levels (320 times above safe levels) and concerning arsenic concentrations.
-Arizona has confirmed PFAS contamination in 57 public water systems statewide, with ongoing monitoring for these “forever chemicals” across the region.
+Generally Yes, With Major Concerns — Glendale’s water meets federal compliance standards, but has extremely high chromium-6 levels (320 times above levels considered safe for cancer risk) and concerning arsenic concentrations.
+Statewide, around 12% of Arizona water systems tested by ADEQ have been found to exceed at least one EPA PFAS MCL, with Glendale’s ongoing monitoring forming part of a comprehensive Arizona-wide assessment.
+See our national water quality overview for context.

 - Chromium-6 “Erin Brockovich Chemical”: 5,300–6,400 ppt detected — 265–320 times higher than levels considered safe for cancer risk

-- Arsenic Contamination: 1.6-3.1 ppb detected from natural sources and past industrial activities; causes cancer in multiple organs
+- Arsenic Contamination: 1.6–3.1 ppb detected from natural sources and past industrial activity; linked to cancers of the bladder, lung, and skin

-- Disinfection Byproducts: Haloacetic acids and trihalomethanes from chlorine treatment increasing cancer and organ damage risk
+- Disinfection Byproducts: Haloacetic acids and trihalomethanes from chlorine treatment continue to raise long-term cancer and organ risk

-Read the full report below for detailed analysis, treatment recommendations, and actionable steps for Glendale residents.
+Read the full 2026 report below for detailed analysis, treatment recommendations, and actionable steps for Glendale residents.
+You can also check live boil water notices for the Phoenix metro area.

-Glendale – Arizona – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Glendale, Arizona Water Quality Report 2026: PFAS Testing, Chromium-6 & Safety for Residents

 Glendale Water Services provides comprehensive water and wastewater services to approximately 250,000 residents across this vibrant West Valley city, known for its sports and entertainment districts.
 Located in the heart of the Sonoran Desert, Glendale operates a sophisticated water system that encompasses multiple treatment facilities, hundreds of miles of distribution lines, and innovative water reclamation technologies that deliver an average of 35 million gallons of drinking water daily to Arizona’s fourth-largest city.

 Glendale sources its water from five primary sources: the Salt River Project system drawing from the Salt and Verde Rivers, Central Arizona Project delivering Colorado River water, limited groundwater reserves, reclaimed wastewater, and stored water credits for drought resilience.
-The city’s water is treated at the jointly-owned Pyramid Peak Water Treatment Plant with Peoria, along with direct connections to the Salt River Project distribution system.
-While Glendale’s water meets federal compliance standards, the city faces significant challenges with extremely high chromium-6 levels (265-320 times above safe levels), arsenic contamination, ongoing PFAS monitoring, and infrastructure modernization as it prepares for continued population growth in the Phoenix metropolitan area.
+The city’s water is treated at the jointly-owned Pyramid Peak Water Treatment Plant (co-owned with Peoria) — a recently expanded facility now rated at 54 million gallons per day — along with direct connections to the Salt River Project distribution system.
+While Glendale’s water meets federal compliance standards, the city faces significant challenges with extremely high chromium-6 levels (265–320 times above safe levels), arsenic contamination, ongoing PFAS monitoring under newly enforceable EPA MCLs, and continued infrastructure investment as it prepares for sustained population growth in the Phoenix metropolitan area.

 Latest Testing Results

-- EPA Compliance Status: Glendale’s water supply meets federal drinking water standards as of 2024, but significantly exceeds health guidelines for chromium-6 and arsenic, with continuous monitoring for over 100 different contaminants.
+- EPA Compliance Status: Glendale’s water supply meets federal drinking water standards as of 2026, but significantly exceeds health guidelines for chromium-6 and arsenic, with continuous monitoring for over 100 different contaminants.
+The city’s most recent Consumer Confidence Report confirms no violations of maximum contaminant levels.

 Water Sources